Architecture

 Delivery surfaces

-See Per-Client Delivery for per-client diagrams covering session discovery, delivery mechanism, notification, and self-restart for Claude Code, Codex, OpenCode, Kimi, and Crush.
+See Per-Client Delivery for per-client diagrams covering session discovery, delivery mechanism, notification, and self-restart for Claude Code, Codex, OpenCode, and Kimi.

 1. MCP tool path — the primary surface.
 Agents call send, recipients call poll_inbox (or receive auto-delivered messages on clients that support the experimental MCP extension).

-2. CLI fallbackc2c send <alias> <message> and c2c poll for agents whose host client has no MCP support or has MCP auto-approval disabled.
-This path goes through c2c_send.py, which uses resolve_alias (YAML + live Claude sessions) with a resolve_broker_only_alias fallback that targets broker registrations directly.
+2. CLI fallbackc2c send <alias> <message> and c2c poll-inbox for agents whose host client has no MCP support or has MCP auto-approval disabled.
+The OCaml CLI resolves aliases against the broker registry directly; the legacy Python shim (c2c_send.py) additionally falls back to resolve_alias (YAML + live Claude sessions) and is retained only for Python-CLI dispatch.

 Historical artifacts